 - Auth0 can retrieve user information from the ID Token or use the Access Token to invoke a Google API.

 The ID Token is a JSON Web Token (JWT) that contains identity data.
-It is consumed by the client and used to get user information like the user's name, email, and so forth, typically used for UI display.
+It is consumed by the application and used to get user information like the user's name, email, and so forth, typically used for UI display.
 ID Tokens conforms to an industry standard (IETF RFC 7519) and contain three parts: a header, a body and a signature.

 JWT Tokens contain claims, which are statements (such as name or email address) about an entity (typically, the user) and additional metadata.